 If your wooden deck is grey, dull and weathered, or if it no longer repels beads of water, then it’s time to clean and treat it!
 Pressure-washing alone isn’t enough.
 Regular maintenance, combined with select cleaning and restoration products, will help protect your wood deck surface, ensuring a longer lifespan and many years of enjoyment.
 Plus, it looks amazing!

 So, why not restore your deck to its original glory for the outdoor entertaining season?
 With a little bit of time and effort, your rough-looking old deck can look brand new again!
 And now is the perfect time to revitalize your deck and SAVE!
-This July only, you can save 20% OFF all Ben Moore exterior prep products at GNH in Greenville and Windham.

 If your wood deck looks rough, but most of the boards are still intact and the structural components are sound, then you are a prime candidate for deck restoration.
 Here’s our step-by-step guide for how to clean and prep your deck or porch:

 Before you apply a cleaner or bring out the pressure washer, you must first sweep the deck surface free of any debris or leaf matter and give an initial rinse with your garden hose spray.
 Also, cut back any vegetation that has begun to encroach on the deck surface from shrubs, bushes or low-hanging tree branches.

 Ideally, a wooden deck should undergo a thorough sweeping and rinsing every year to remove accumulated debris.
 It’s a good idea to clean between the cracks of the deck boards with a putty knife to remove any leaf matter that might be caught there, which can cause rotting boards over time.
 Next, repair or replace any broken boards, as needed.

 2) Cleaning the Wood